Cadtastic-Solutions/Subscription-Framework/docs/index.md

 # Welcome to Subscription Framework

 Welcome to the **Subscription Framework** project!
-This repository is part of Cadtastic Solutions and is designed to [brief purpose of the repository].
+This repository is part of Cadtastic Solutions and is designed to provide a reference implementation for managing software licenses and subscriptions using Azure and Stripe.
 Here you will find all the documentation, code, and resources needed to get started.

 ---